dtgorski/typex/README.md

         by omitting the <new-path> part after the colon.

-    -t  Go tests (files suffixed _test.go) will be included in the result tree available for a filter expression.
+    -t  Go tests (files suffixed _test.go) will be included in the result tree available for a filter expression

     -u  Unexported types (lowercase names) will be included in the result tree available for a filter expression.

+    -x <name>
+        Exclude type names from export.
+Repeating this option is allowed, all expressions aggregate to an OR query.
+        The exclusion filter can be a type name, a path part or a regular expression.

 More options:
     -h  Display this usage help and exit.